 STAY AWAY FROM: Moscato, Riesling, Zinfandel, some sweet red blends, and fortified wines such as Port, Sherry, Marsala, and Vermouth (though an ounce of vermouth in a martini is only 2 carbs).
 Drinking a glass of wine a night is highly unlikely to knock you out of ketosis, but everyone is different.
 Be prepared, drink some water, and if you want the wine, drink it.
 This Keto thing is a lifestyle, after all.

-Some infusions our favorite infusions are apple pie vodka, (pictured) ginger lime gin, cherry pie bourbon, coffee whiskey, limoncello, orange infused vodka, cinnamon ginger pear gin, and jalapeño tequila.
+Some infusions our favorite infusions are apple pie vodka, (pictured) ginger lime gin, cherry pie bourbon, coffee whiskey, limoncello, orange citrus vodka, cinnamon ginger pear gin, and jalapeño tequila.
 The options are endless.
 We like to use whatever fruits, vegetables, and herbs that are in season and mix away!